OpenLane-V2: A Topology Reasoning Benchmark for Unified 3D HD Mapping: Task Definition Evaluation Metric

 We first define the task of recognizing topology relationships in the field of autonomous driving.
 On the perceived entities, the topology relationships are built.
 For simplicity, we divide the graph on all entities into two subgraphs.
 The connectivity of directed lanes establishes a map-like network and is denoted as the lane graph $(V_l, E_{ll})$.
 Note that the edge set $E_{ll} \subseteq V_l \times V_l$ is asymmetric, as the incoming and outgoing edges of a lane represent the connection on its starting and ending points respectively.
 An entry $(i, j)$ in $E_{ll}$ is positive if and only if the ending point of the lane $v_i$ is connected to the starting point of $v_j$.
 Besides, the undirected graph $(V_l \cup V_t, E_{lt})$ describes the correspondence between centerlines and traffic elements.
 It can be seen as a bipartite graph that positive edges only exist between $V_l$ and $V_t$.

-The $\text{TOP}$ score, which is an mAP metric adapted from the graph domain, is utilized to evaluate model performance.
-Specifically, given a ground truth graph $G = (V, E)$ and a predicted one $\hat{G} = (\hat{V}, \hat{E})$, we first build a projection on predicted vertices according to the entity-specific similarity measures, namely Fr\'{e}chet and IoU distances for centerlines and traffic elements.
-The resulting vertex set $\hat{V}'$ needs to fulfill the requirements such that $V = \hat{V}'$ and $\hat{V}' \subseteq \hat{V} \cup \{ v_d\}$, where $v_d$ is dummy vertices for unmatched vertices and have no neighbor.
-Positive edges are those whose confidence is greater than $0.5$.
+The $\text{TOP}$ score, which is an mAP metric adapted from link prediction in the graph domain, is utilized to evaluate model performance on the matched graphs.
+Given a ground truth graph $G = (V, E)$ and a predicted one $\hat{G} = (\hat{V}, \hat{E})$, it is possible that the number of predicted vertices is not equal to that of ground truth.
+We first build a projection between predictions and ground truth to preserve true positive vertices, according to the entity-specific similarity measures, namely Fr\'{e}chet and IoU distances for centerlines and traffic elements respectively.
+The resulting vertex set $\hat{V}'$ needs to fulfill the requirements such that $V = \hat{V}'$ and $\hat{V}' \subseteq \hat{V} \cup \{ v_d\}$, where $\{ v_d\}$ is a set of dummy vertices.
 Then the TOP score is the averaged mAP between $(V, E)$ and $(\hat{V}', \hat{E}')$ over all vertices: